ewpratten/HowToComputer/README.md

 The final mini project that I want to make is a basic GIS (Global Information System).
 A key function that a GIS deals with is terrain mapping.
 In this project, I will be graphing altitude data.

 ### Limitations
 Due to some time limitations, this will be very simple.
 My end goal will be explained in the next section.
 In staid of having a 3D model of the mapping region, I will only be able to provide a 2D view.
-This could still be useful if you where to render a bunch of 2D views but I don't have the time or skill to make it work.
+This could still be useful if you where to render a bunch of 2D views but I don't have the time or skill to make 3D graphics work.

 ### End goal
 I am hoping to have a system that will allow terrain altitude points to be entered.
 Then the points will be "compressed" in this scenario, the average of multiple points will be stored in an array to save space.
 The I will also have a system to try to recreate a semi-accurate model of the original data using as little data points as possible.

 ### Getting started
 Due to it's ease of use, I will be writing this program in [Lua](lua.org).
-Specifically,  using the Tic80 api.
+Specifically,  using the [Tic80](https://tic.computer) api.
 This allows ease packaged distribution of the program and an easy way to draw graphics, which will be important for displaying data.

 ### Tic80